sophorn-thun/todo-app-database/README.md

 This is a simple to-do application built with Node.js, Express and MySQL.
 The application allows you to interact with SQL database and implement CRUD operation with respective routes.

 ## Setup
-1. You need to clone this repository: git@github.com:sophorn-thun/todo-app-database.git
+1. You need to clone this repository: $git clone git@github.com:sophorn-thun/todo-app-database.git
 2. In terminal, install:
                         $npm install mysql2
                         $npm install express